Gilbert O'Sullivan: Clair Single Chart (1972)

-Gilbert O'Sullivan's "Clair" up one place to number one in UK Singles Chart as published in Melody Maker, November 18, 1972.
+up one place on this weeks Singles Chart, to number one in the POP 30 as published in Melody Maker, November 18, 1972.

 Gilbert O’Sullivan released "Clair" in October 1972 as a single from his album Back to Front on MAM Records.
 The Irish singer-songwriter’s tender ballad, written for his manager’s young daughter, Clair Mills, showcases his knack for melodic pop with heartfelt lyrics.
 Featuring O’Sullivan’s soft vocals, gentle piano, and a lush orchestral arrangement, it was produced by Gordon Mills at Audio International Studios in London.
 The song’s whimsical charm, complete with Clair’s giggles at the end, captured listeners with its sincerity.